tarunsachdeva/blog/_posts/2018-09-19-leadership-latticework-organization.markdown

 draft: true
 ---

-The second layer of the Leadership Lattice is the Organization domain, and is about the managing the structures and systems of people organization.
+The second layer of the Leadership Lattice is the Organization domain, which is about managing the structures and dynamics of teams of people.

 The concerns here on a wide spectrum based on size - from building cohesion within a single team to organizing business units across a larger organization.
 There are some shared problems across this spectrum but as a company scales, the frameworks are very different.